Avg. Base Hourly Rate (USD)

-The average hourly pay for a Chemical Dependency Counselor is $16.58.
+The average hourly pay for a Chemical Dependency Counselor is $19.28 in 2023

 What Do Chemical Dependency Counselors Do?

-What Are Popular Skills for Chemical Dependency Counselors?
+What is the highest pay for Chemical Dependency Counselors?

 Our data indicates that the highest pay for a Chemical Dependency Counselor is $25.68 / hour

 What is the lowest pay for Chemical Dependency Counselors?

 Our data indicates that the lowest pay for a Chemical Dependency Counselor is $13.82 / hour

 How can Chemical Dependency Counselors increase their salary?